 You can combine the calamondin puree with just about any flavor of cake; feel free to be adventurous.
 Some flavors we recommend to combine this delicious fruit with are lemon or vanilla.

 If you have other citrus plants like an indoor lemon tree, you can create a mixed puree of lemon and calamondin to add flavor to a regular cake.

 Of course, you can always use the calamondin puree to mix in with your frosting mix to add a citrus zing to a chocolate cake as well.

 3. Calamondin Sweet Tart or Pie

-Ever had a key lime pie made out of limes from your own lime tree?
+Ever had a key lime pie?
 Well, if you're a fan of citrus pies or tarts, you'll love calamondin sweet tarts and pies.

 Once again, you apply the same method to the calamondin tart as you would a normal key lime pie.